Chevrolet HHR Insurance Rates

 Rates are averaged for all Chevrolet HHR models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance not only requires having a good driving record, but also having above-average credit, not filing small claims, and insuring your home and auto with the same company.
-Compare rates at every other renewal by getting rate quotes from direct companies, and also from your local independent and exclusive agents.
+Finding better rates on auto insurance not only requires being a safe and courteous driver, but also having above-average credit, paying for small claims out-of-pocket, and taking advantage of discounts.
+Take the time to comparison shop once a year by quoting rates from direct insurance companies, and also from your local independent and exclusive agents.

 Rate Tables and Charts